 This stew could be served alone it is that hearty.
 With the addition of potatoes and/or pumpkin it is a complete meal.
 Both white meat and dark meat work well in this dish, however, if white meat is used make certain the stew never heats up to more than a simmer.
 A healthy, boiling pot will guarantee dry, tough meat.
 I take the skin off of all the pieces of chicken because the skin becomes incredibly unappealing after having been simmered in the sauce.
-I usually prepare boneless chicken as it can be difficult to maneuver around a slippery bone with a fork and knife.
+I usually prepare boneless chicken as it can be difficult to maneuver around a slippery bone with a fork and knife, however in Puerto Rico you will only find this dish bone in.
 The cup of sofrito called for in the recipe is necessary for a spectacular result so make sure you don’t leave it out.
-It can be bought in the international section of your grocery store but better would be home-made.
+A seasoning blend of onion, garlic, bell pepper and culantro, it can be bought in the international section of your grocery store but better would be home-made.
+Sofrito freezes beautifully so make a big batch, portion it out, throw it in the freezer and you’ll always have if for your Caribbean recipes.
 That recipe can be found at http://wp.me/s264J2-sofrito and is easy as can be.
 If your family isn’t wild about olives they may be left out.
 I try to find green olives with the pits still in as I think they add more flavor to the recipe.
 Please don’t feel you have to use your best bottle of wine, either.
-Jimmy went out and $7.00 on a bottle of Pinot Grigio, it was perfect and didn’t break the bank.
+Jimmy went out and spent $7.00 on a bottle of Pinot Grigio, it was perfect and didn’t break the bank.

 Puerto Rican Chicken Stew or Pollo en Fricase